TEXT-S&P summary: United Utilities PLC

 Liquidity

 The short-term rating on UUW is ‘A-2’, and that on UU is ‘A-3’.
-We assess UU’s liquidity as “strong” under our criteria and calculate that liquidity sources should exceed liquidity needs by about 1.3x over the next 12 months.
+We assess UU‘sliquidity as “strong” under our criteria and calculate that liquidity sources should exceed liquidity needs by about 1.5x over the next 12 months.

--- An available GBP420 million in undrawn committed bank facilities with expiry dates beyond 12 months.
+-- An available GBP520 million in undrawn committed bank facilities with expiry dates beyond 12 months.

-We estimate UU’s liquidity needs over the next 12 months to be about GBP1.05 billion, comprising:
+We estimate UU’s liquidity needs over the next 12 months to be about GBP1.12 billion, comprising:

 Outlook